norgcollective/SaveKey/README.md

 ## Warnings

-- **KeySave has been developed on and for Linux.
+- **SaveKey has been developed on and for Linux.
 It has never been tested for Windows.**
-- **KeySave stores the Values as a plain Text file (~/.savekey/master.json).
-It is not reccomendet to store verry private data with KeySave**
+- **SaveKey stores the Values in plain Text files (~/.savekey/*.json).
+It is not reccomended to store verry private data with KeySave**